Table of Contents

 At your meeting, be sure to have a clear ask of your clerk.
 Having one ask helps your point stick--and sets the stage for follow up with your clerk about their progress on addressing your concerns.

 Along with a clear ask, develop an agenda ahead of time.
 Also, divide up roles and responsibilities of all meeting participants ahead of time.
-To help you with your planning, we’ve created a meeting planning guide to help you think through your meeting!
 Below is a sample agenda you can follow, but remember the most important thing is to demonstrate to your clerk that you’re passionate about full & equal access to the ballot.

 - Who are you?